cakenggt/analytical-engine-presentation/notes.md

 * Demo of atom language package for programming
 * Metaprogramming to introduce pointers and string printing
 * Patterns
+	* No such thing as declaring a number to use on-the-fly, it has to be in the store already.
+All numbers needed for a program, like 0 for comparisons and 1 for incrementing or decrementing, must be initialized at the beginning of the program.
 * Reliance on the Assistant and Libraries

 Demos